khorozhansky/Advanced-MultiSelect-for-Dynamics/README.md

 # Advanced MultiSelect for Dynamics 365 / Dynamics CRM

-'Advanced MultiSelect for Dynamics' is a control that represents a set of related data items (on a form) and gives a user an ability to associate/disassociate records of related entities in a quick and convenient way.
+Advanced MultiSelect for Dynamics 365 / Dynamics CRM is a multi-select / multi-checkbox control on a form.
+It represents a set of related data items (based on N:N relations + FetchXml) and gives a user an ability to associate/disassociate records of related entities in a quick and convenient way.

 ### You most likely are interested in this solution if